 When a district is manned, response to wires down becomes the responsibility of the Wires Down Unit.
 The Wire Down Coordinator will coordinate the response to wire down reports with Operating Supervisors, Loop Crew Coordinators and Damage Assessment Coordinators.
 The objective is for the Wires Down unit to dispatch trained employees or contractors to investigate wire down reports and arrange for standby personnel if needed to protect the public.

-The objectives of Central Hudson's Wire Down Procedure are enhanced tracking of wire down reports, accurate tracking of the response time to wire down locations, and full documentation of the actions taken.
+The objectives of Central Hudson's Wire Down Procedure are improved response to wire down locations, enhanced tracking of arrival times, and documentation of actions taken.
+The procedure is as follows: